8.962: General relativity by Professor Scott A. Hughes

 One could easily do the course in different ways: some lecturers may choose to emphasize more mathematical tools (for example, my version very sadly skips over differential forms, and leaves out many important tools for doing operations on manifolds); or, one can choose to emphasize different applications with less of an astrophysical focus.
 This version of 8.962 should be taken as reflecting this one lecturer's interests and (to be frank) biases regarding the most critical elements of the core.
 A core guiding principle for me is that 8.962 is a course intended for graduate students.
 Graduate students should be mature enough to do in-depth self study of facets of a subject that are of particular interest to them.
 In a single semester course, certain choices must be made; the choices which went into 8.962 work well for me, and leave students well placed to go much further in depth as their needs dictate.

-It is not out of the question that I will clean these notes up (perhaps even typesetting them and turning them into a small book) at some point in the future.
-As I type this webpage, we are still dealing with the pandemic, so it is hard for me to plan much farther than a few days into the future.
-In the meantime, these notes are provided as is; I don't guarantee that they are free of typos or stupid mistakes.
+Please note that these notes are provided as is; I don't guarantee that they are free of typos or stupid mistakes.
+Indeed, by comparing the new typewritten version with the older typed version, you may very well various errors have been corrected.
+It is not out of the question that new errors have been introduced.
 If you find something that appears to be egregiously wrong, please let me know.
 Chances are I already know, but haven't had the bandwidth to correct it yet.
 If it's something really bad, I will do my utmost to post a correction when I have time.
 Please don't hold your breath waiting!

-4. Geometry and physics: Volumes and volume elements; how to go between differential and integral formulations of conservation laws.
+4. Spacetime and geometry IV: Volumes and volume elements; how to go between differential and integral formulations of conservation laws.
 Electrodynamics in geometric language.
 Introduction to the stress-energy tensor.

-5. More geometry and physics: Physical meaning of the stress-energy tensor.
-Prelude to curvature: special relativity and tensor analyses in curvilinear coordinates.
+5. Wrap up of stress-energy; prelude to curvature: Physical meaning of the stress-energy tensor.
+Special relativity and tensor analyses in curvilinear coordinates.
 Derivatives and the Christoffel symbol.

-11. More curvature: The Ricci curvature; the equation of geodesic deviation; the Bianchi identity.
+11. More curvature: The Ricci curvature; the Einstein tensor.
+The equation of geodesic deviation.
+The Bianchi identity.

-12. An equation for gravity: The Einstein curvature and the Einstein field equation.
+12. An equation for gravity: Connecting spacetime curvature to a source.

 14. The linearized limit 1: How to sensibly define the linearized limit of the Einstein field equation.
 Gauge freedom; the Newtonian limit revisited.

-15. The linearized limit 2: Characterization of the gauge-independent degrees of freedom in linearized theory.
-A wave equation for gravity.
+15. The linearized limit 2: A wave equation for gravity and its solution via the radiative Green's function.
+Characterization of the gauge-independent degrees of freedom in linearized theory.

 16. Gravitational radiation 1: Characteristics of solutions to the wave equation for gravity.
 Action of these waves on matter; the quadrupole formula for the wave amplitude.

 17. Gravitational radiation 2: Energy carried by gravitational waves; the quadrupole formula for wave power.
-Note that this lecture relies on somewhat more advanced material, and is presented in a more schematic manner than many other lectures.
+Note that this lecture gets into somewhat more advanced material; some of the key results are presented in a more schematic manner than many other lectures.

 18. Cosmology 1: Solving the field equations by assuming an underlying symmetry.
 Maximally symmetric spaces and spacetimes; Robertson-Walker metrics; the Friedmann equations; matter and sources on cosmological scales.